RocketChat/rocketchat.github.io/_posts/2018/02/2018-02-12-10-of-the-best-rocket-chat-integrations.md

 ## rocket-chat-lunch-club

-Spend less time arguing over where to order food on Fridays with rocket-chat-team-lunch, a community-built integration that picks a restaurant at random when you send a food emoji.
+Spend less time arguing over where to order team lunches with rocket-chat-team-lunch, a community-built integration that picks a restaurant at random when you send a food emoji.

-To make the integration even more efficient, consider adding a PDF menu to the attachments field to view the restaurant's offerings without leaving Rocket.Chat
+To make the integration even more efficient, you can add PDF food menus to the attachments field to view the restaurant's offerings without leaving Rocket.Chat

 Learn how to integrate <a href="https://github.com/Grayda/rocket-chat-lunch-club" target="_blank">rocket-chat-lunch-club</a>.

-Thank you to <a href="https://github.com/Grayda" target="_blank">**Grayda**</a> for your contribution.